-The Whalemobile is excited to expand our programming to make it more flexible and aligned with Next Generation Science Standards.
+For the 2020 school year, The Whalemobile expanded our programming to make it more flexible and aligned with Next Generation Science Standards.
 Read on to learn more!
 (Because of Covid-19, any of these programs can be modified for a "virtual experience".)

 Let's be real--there is something incredible about going inside a life-sized inflatable whale.
 Kids learn best while doing.
 Put those together, and this is an experience they remember forever.